wh-alice/mig_sql/asql/advanced-analytics/r-services/upgrade-and-installation-faq-sql-server-r-services.md

 ## Launchpad service cannot be started

-There are several issues that can prevent LaunchPad from starting.
+There are several issues that can prevent Launchpad from starting.

-+ **8dot3 notation not enabled**.
+### **8dot3 notation is not enabled**.

 To install R Services (In-Database), the drive where the feature is installed must support creation of short file names using the **8dot3** notation.
 An 8.3 filename is also called a short filename and is used for compatibility with older versions of Microsoft Windows prior or as an alternate filename to the long filename.

 If the volume where you are installing [!INCLUDE[rsql_productname](../../advanced-analytics/r-services/includes/rsql-productname-md.md)] does not support the short filenames, the processes that launch R from SQL Server might not be able to locate the correct executable and the [!INCLUDE[rsql_launchpad](../../advanced-analytics/r-services/includes/rsql-launchpad-md.md)] will not start.

 As a workaround, you should enable the 8dot3 notation on the volume where SQL Server is installed and R Services is installed.
 You must then provide the short name for the working directory in the R Services configuration file.

 1. To enable 8dot3 notation, run the **fsutil** utility with the *8dot3name* argument as described here: [fsutil 8dot3name](https://technet.microsoft.com/library/ff621566(v=ws.11).aspx).
 2. After the 8dot3 notation is enabled, open the file  RLauncher.config.
 In a default installation, the file RLauncher.config is located in C:\Program Files\Microsoft SQL Server\MSSQL13.MSSQLSERVER\MSSQL\Binn
 3. Make a note of the property for WORKING_DIRECTORY.
 4. Use the fsutil utility with the *file* argument to specify a short file path for the folder specified in WORKING_DIRECTORY.
 5. Edit the configuration file to use the short name for WORKING_DIRECTORY.

 Alternatively, you can specify a different directory for WORKING_DIRECTORY that has a path compatible with the 8dot3 notation.

 > [!NOTE]
-   > This restriction will be removed in a later release.
+> This restriction has been removed in later releases.
+If you experience this issue,  please install one of the following:
+>
+>    + SQL Server 2016 SP1 and CU1: [Cumulative Update 1 for SQL Server](https://support.microsoft.com/help/3208177/cumulative-update-1-for-sql-server-2016-sp1)
+>    + SQL Server 2016 RTM, Service Pack 3, and this [hotfix](https://support.microsoft.com/help/3210110/on-demand-hotfix-update-package-for-sql-server-2016-cu3), available on demand

-+ **The account that runs Launchpad has been changed or necessary permissions have been removed.** By default, [!INCLUDE[rsql_launchpad_md](../../advanced-analytics/r-services/includes/rsql-launchpad-md.md)] uses the following account on startup, which is configured by [!INCLUDE[ssNoVersion_md](../../advanced-analytics/r-services/includes/ssnoversion-md.md)] setup to have all necessary permissions:  NT Service\MSSQLLaunchpad
+### **The account that runs Launchpad has been changed or necessary permissions have been removed.**

+By default, [!INCLUDE[rsql_launchpad_md](../../advanced-analytics/r-services/includes/rsql-launchpad-md.md)] uses the following account on startup, which is configured by [!INCLUDE[ssNoVersion_md](../../advanced-analytics/r-services/includes/ssnoversion-md.md)] setup to have all necessary permissions:  `NT Service\MSSQLLaunchpad`

-  Therefore, if you assign a different account to the Launchpad or the right is removed by a policy on the SQL Server machine, the account might not have necessary permissionsand you might see this error: *ERROR_LOGON_TYPE_NOT_GRANTED
+Therefore, if you assign a different account to the Launchpad or the right is removed by a policy on the SQL Server machine, the account might not have necessary permissions, and you might see this error:

+*ERROR_LOGON_TYPE_NOT_GRANTED
 1385 (0x569) Logon failure: the user has not been granted the requested logon type at this computer.*

 To give the necessary permissions to the new service account, use the **Local Security Policy** application and update the permissions on the account to include these permissions:
   + Adjust memory quotas for a process (SeIncreaseQuotaPrivilege)
   + Bypass traverse checking (SeChangeNotifyPrivilege)
   + Log on as a service (SeServiceLogonRight)
   + Replace a process-level token (SeAssignPrimaryTokenPrivilege)

+### **User group for Launchpad is missing system right "Allow log in locally"**

+During setup of R Services, SQL Server creates the Windows user group,  **SQLRUserGroup**, and by default provisions it with all rights necesssary for Launchpad to connect to SQL Server and run external script jobs.

+However, in organizations where more restrictive security policies are enforced, this right might be manually removed, or revoked by policy.
+If this happens, Launchpad can no longer connect to SQL Server, and R Services will be unable to function.

+To correct the problem, ensure that the group **SQLRUserGroup** has the system right **Allow log on locally**.

-  For more information about permissions to run SQL Server services, see [Configure Windows Service Accounts and Permissions](https://msdn.microsoft.com/library/ms143504.aspx#Windows).
+For more information, see [Configure Windows Service Accounts and Permissions](https://msdn.microsoft.com/library/ms143504.aspx#Windows).

 ## Side by side installation not supported
  Do not create a side-by-side installation using another version of R or other releases from Revolution Analytics.